zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 ### Quadrant 3 (Scaling Main Axes)

-The scaling of the main axes is defined as the square root of the Eigenvalues.
+The scaling of the main axes is defined as the square root of the Eigenvalues of the (unscaled) covariance matrix.
-Optimally the values of the axes are of the same magnitude.
+Optimally the lengths of the axes are of the same magnitude.

 ### Quadrant 4 (Standard Deviation Coordinates)

-The standard deviation of the coordinates is approximated by the product of Sigma with the squarerroot of the diagonal elements of the covariance matrix of the proposal distribution.
-Optimally the standard deviations are of the same magnitude.
+The standard deviation of the coordinates is approximated by the square root of the diagonal elements of the covariance matrix of the proposal distribution.
+Ideally the standard deviations of all coordiantes are of the same magnitude.